-Medieval SiegesBecause of all the war engines, the mining operations and not least because of the long duration were mercenaries most important for sieges on the defending side as well in service of the attackers.
+Medieval SiegesBecause of all the war engines, the mining operations and not least because of the long duration were mercenaries as specialists most important for sieges on the defending side as well as in service of the attackers.

 The French lay siege to Duras in 1377 in the course of the Hundred Years War.